Space to Create Paonia just completed an arts market survey to determine the community’s needs for affordable creative live-work space.

 6. Alignment with Community Goals

 The study kick-starts the process of creating affordable spaces for artists.
 As part of this fact-finding process, the Artspace team met with artists, city officials, funders, and local business owners January 16-18, 2018.
 They looked at potential properties and held a public meeting to welcome community participation, answer questions, and generate buzz.

 The Artspace team provided a written report summarizing their findings and recommending next steps – READ IT HERE.

 As a crucial step in the pre-development process, it is instrumental to determine the size and nature of a market.
 Artspace Consulting worked with the Paonia team to customize the online survey to reflect the unique characteristics of the project, local arts scene, and broader community.
-Developing the questionnaire, publicizing it, collecting data and analyzing the results takes about four to six months.
+This process included developing the questionnaire, publicizing it, collecting data and analyzing the results.

 The Purpose of the Survey:

 • Quantify the overall demand for arts and creative spaces.

 • Identify the types of spaces, amenities and features that artists want/need.